- About Us

 Elementary School in her early years.
 In 1946, she moved to Los Angeles, California with

 her mother Margaret and daddy, George List where she attended 54th St. Elementary.
+She returned to Portland in 1948, and attended Lincoln High School, graduating in the

 Class of 1955.
 She enjoyed singing in choirs in high school and at church with friends.